JavaFXpert/quantum-toy-piano-ibmq/README.md

 By default the **Use simulator** checkbox is selected, but to indicate that you want to use a real quantum computer, deselect the checkbox.
+Also by default, the starting note of the melody in your composition will be in the C pitch class.
+You may choose a different starting note (either D, E or F) by selecting it from the on-screen piano keyboard.
+As mentioned earlier, the ending note in both the melody and harmony staves will be of the same pitch class as the starting note of the melody.
+Choosing a different starting note puts your your composition into a different [musical mode](https://en.wikipedia.org/w/index.php?title=Musical_mode), giving it a different quality or feeling.

 The buttons labeled **Species** refer to three of the five [species of counterpoint music](https://en.wikipedia.org/wiki/Counterpoint#Species_counterpoint).
 Fig. 1 is an example of third species counterpoint, insofar as it meets the requirement of having four notes in one staff against one note in another staff.
-There are many more characteristics of species counterpoint, some of which you may choose to implement by defining corresponding melodic and harmonic probabilities.
-Of course, as a composer of quantum music, you may choose to define probabilities that cause the quantum computer to perform music that better suits your tastes.
-Figs. 4 and 5 show example quantum computer performances of first and second species counterpoint, insofar as they meet the note against note, and two notes against one note, requirements respectively.
+Figs. 4 and 5 show example quantum computer performances of first and second species counterpoint, to the extent that they meet the note against note, and two notes against one note, requirements respectively.

 ![first-species-performance](docimages/first-species-performance.png)